openmediavault/openmediavault-docs/administration/services/samba.rst

 How do I enter credentials in a semi-public share?
 	In most cases the user will always be logged as guest.
-	You have to use windows map network drive feature to provide other login credentials different from guest.
+	Use windows map network drive feature to provide other login credentials different from guest.
-	In Mac OS X you can use CMD+K (if you are in Finder)
+	In Mac OS X use CMD+K (if using Finder)

 Why the login keeps saying access denied?
 	This is more likely caused by two things:
 		- Permission issue (ACL or non default POSIX permission mode/ownership).
-You need to fix the permissions in the shared folder.
-Samba runs as privileged (root) user, even so if parts of path don't have adecuate permissions you can still get access denied.
+Ffix the permissions in the shared folder.
+Samba runs as privileged (root) user, even so if parts of path don't have adecuate permissions, it will still respond access denied.
 		- Out of sync password in between linux and Samba.
 This is very rare but it has happened.
 Test in ssh the following [tt]smbpasswd username[/tt] enter password and try and login again.

 Why I can't edit files that other users have created?